 There is a surprising amount of controversy about what the proper time is during the year to put on a cover.

 I recommend putting on your cover (and shutting off the breaker) right before the nature in your area starts to drop the unwanted debris.
-This ensures the leaves and seeds that begin falling won’t sneak into your air conditioner.
+This ensures the leaves and seeds that begin falling won't sneak into your HVAC unit.

 Keep the cover on until the beginning of the air conditioning season.
-With some air conditioners it is recommended to have power applied for 24 hours before use so don’t wait until the last minute to get your cover off and the breaker back in the on position.
+But don't wait until the last minute to take it off or you could have issues.
+It's recommended to have power applied for 24 hours before use so get your cover off and the breaker back in the on position a day or two before your area starts to warm up.

 Although you only have to keep your cover stowed away for one season, it's a good idea to clean it before you put it away.
 I recommend first wiping it down with a mild detergent and then using a protectant spray or wax on it.
 This will make sure it lasts through multiple seasons.

 So, there you have it.
-Of course, you want to protect your investment and the best way to do so is to cover it the right way.
-Now, all there’s left to do is pick the right cover for you.
+Of course, you want to protect your investment and the best way to do so is to properly cover it.
+Now, all there's left to do is pick the right cover for you.
 Happy hunting!